Webinar: "Helping Students Thrive: Campus Health Resources and Services"

 As leaders in the Tulane community who may work with students on a daily basis, you are able to identify and recognize students who may be in need of health-related services.
 During your daily contact with students, you are in a position to guide students to the services they may need that we may provide.

 Please familiarize yourself with our variety of resources to ensure that you know where to guide students if you see a potential health-related problem.
 The following resources are good places to start:

-- Request an orientation, health promotion workshop or materials
+- Request a health promotion workshop or materials

 - Alcohol Misuse Prevention – Faculty Curriculum Infusion

 - Counseling Center Consultations

 For faculty and staff who are concerned about a specific student, or who wish to learn how to recognize distressed students.